tswfi/atmega_asm_binaryclock/README.md

 After fumbling around I decided to try atmel studio and switch to atmega328p (as I had those laying around).
 And after reading the datasheet too many times and trying various things I finally have a working prototype.

+# Day4 (and 5)

+Debouncing with trigger is a pita. switched to another debouncing scheme.

+Also noticed that I didn't save the sreg in the isr which caused random things to happen :)

+But now its more or less ready :)

 # more to read

 * Attiny88 datasheet: http://ww1.microchip.com/downloads/en/DeviceDoc/doc8008.pdf